SilhDing/SilhDing.github.io/source/_posts/spark.md

 This feature will be more prominent when the task is iterative: we may need to access or process the same data multiple times.
 Resilient Distributed Datasets (RDDs) enable multiple map operations in memory, while Hadoop MapReduce has to write interim results to a disk, which may involve some additional IO cost.

 Thus, here comes the second task: given a lot of training data and multiple nodes (instances), how can we efficiently train our machine learning model in parallel.
-The ML model itself may has a large amount of parameters.
+The ML model itself may has a large amount of features.

-The Ml model here is a simple logistic regression, and we are going to use gradient descent to update our model.
-This model starts with a random guess of the model parameter values and refines them over many iterations.
-In a single iteration, each data sample in the training set is processed to generate an incremental update to the model parameters.
-The model parameters updates are accumulated and not applied until the end of an iteration. **This algorithm enables us to implement a training workflow which involves many nodes:**
+The ML model here is a simple logistic regression, and we are going to use gradient descent to update our model.
+This model starts with a random guess of the model feature weights and refines them over many iterations.
+In a single iteration, each data sample in the training set is processed to generate an incremental update to the model features.
+The model features updates are accumulated and not applied until the end of an iteration. **This algorithm enables us to implement a training workflow which involves many nodes:**

 - In an iteration, each node can compute and accumulate gradient independently;
-- The reducer can then accumulate updates from all mappers, get the final updates in the current iteration, update the parameter values, and broadcast new parameter values to all mappers;
+- The reducer can then accumulate updates from all mappers, get the final updates in the current iteration, update the feature weights, and broadcast new feature weights to all mappers;
 - Mappers start a new iteration.

 This workflow is really suitable for Spark: in each iteration, the nodes need to access the same training data and compute the gradient, as Spark can keep data in memory, nodes do not have to load data from disk through IO (this is what MapReduce does).
 The whole process would be much faster and more efficient.

 However, some problem will appear when you are writing you program: sometimes your program will encounter out-of-memory issue and then crashes, or it has to take a long time to finish its job.

 Compared with the first task, this task also forces you to figure out how you should manage the computing resources appropriately.
 Apparently, out-of-memory issue happens due to the exhaustion of memory.
-Is this because the memory stored too much data?
-Another question is, is there any other ways to make my program faster (in addition to the tips mentioned in the first task)?
+Is this because the memory stores too much data?
+Another question is, are there any other ways to make my program faster (in addition to the tips mentioned in the first task)?

 No worry.
 I will summarize some useful tricks.

 ## Join-based Parameters Communication

-As we mentioned earlier, the number of ML features (parameters) may be huge (millions in this task).
+As we mentioned earlier, the number of ML features may be huge (millions in this task).
 However, each data sample may not have so many nonzero values (probably only have tens of nonzero values).
 Also, processing each data sample only requires reading the weight values for its nonzero features and generating updates for its non-zero feature.
 Thus, **a node does not need to get all feature weights from the ML model.** This practice is critical in this project.
 In fact, trying to store a full copy of the weights or all updates on any of the machines will case failure: remember, memory is expensive and limited.

 In order to take advantage of this feature, we might exploit some methods, such as inverted indices (which is popular in many area such as search engine) to design a better workflow.